RRoggia/rroggia.github.io/notes/microservices-patterns.md

 > An application that uses this countermeasure uses the properties of each request to decide between using sagas and distributed transactions

 ## My Summary

+**I need to finish notes from the chapter 4**

+# Chapter 5 - Designing business logic in a microservice architecture

+> First, a typical domain model is a tangled web of interconnected classes.
+Although this isn’t a problem in a monolithic application, in a microservice architecture, where classes are scattered around different services, you need to eliminate object references that would otherwise span service boundaries.
+The second challenge is designing business logic that works within the transaction management constraints of a microservice architecture.

+> The Aggregate pattern structures a service’s business logic as a collection of aggregates.
+An aggregate is a cluster of objects that can be treated as a unit.
+There are two reasons why aggregates are useful when developing business logic in a microservice architecture:
+>
+> - Aggregates avoid any possibility of object references spanning service boundaries, because an inter-aggregate reference is a primary key value rather than an object reference.
+> - Because a transaction can only create or update a single aggregate, aggregates fit the constraints of the microservices transaction model.

+## Business Logic organization patterns

+### Designing business logic using the Transaction script pattern

+> an important characteristic of this approach is that the classes that implement behavior are separate from those that store state.

+### Designing business logic using the Domain model pattern

+> Organize the business logic as an object model consisting of classes that have state and behavior.

+> In an object-oriented design, the business logic consists of an object model, a network of relatively small classes.
+These classes typically correspond directly to concepts from the problem domain.

+> In such a design some classes have only either state or behavior, but many contain both, which is the hallmark of a well-designed class.

+> Moreover, its state is private and can only be accessed indirectly via its methods.

+## Designing a domain model using the DDD aggregate pattern

+### Aggregates have explicit boundaries

+> An aggregate is a cluster of domain objects within a boundary that can be treated as a unit.

+> It consists of a root entity and possibly one or more other entities and value objects.

+> Aggregates decompose a domain model into chunks, which are individually easier to understand.

+> A service, for example, uses a repository to load an aggregate from the database and obtain a reference to the aggregate root.
+It updates an aggregate by invoking a method on the aggregate root.

+> The use of identity rather than object references means that the aggregates are loosely coupled.
+It ensures that the aggregate boundaries between aggregates are well defined and avoids accidentally updating a different aggregate.

+> Another rule that aggregates must obey is that a transaction can only create or update a single aggregate.

+### Aggregate granularity

+> When developing a domain model, a key decision you must make is how large to make each aggregate.
+On one hand, aggregates should ideally be small.
+Because updates to each aggregate are serialized, more fine-grained aggregates will increase the number of simultaneous requests that the application can handle, improving scalability.
+It will also improve the user experience because it reduces the chance of two users attempting conflicting updates of the same aggregate.
+On the other hand, because an aggregate is the scope of transaction, you may need to define a larger aggregate in order to make a particular update atomic.

+## Publishing domain events

+> In the context of DDD, a domain event is something that has happened to an aggregate.
+It’s represented by a class in the domain model.
+An event usually represents a state change.

+### What is a domain event?

+> A domain event is a class with a name formed using a past-participle verb.
+It has properties that meaningfully convey the event.
+Each property is either a primitive value or a value object.

+> A domain event typically also has metadata, such as the event ID, and a timestamp.
+It might also have the identity of the user who made the change, because that’s useful for auditing.
+The metadata can be part of the event object, perhaps defined in a superclass.
+Alternatively, the event metadata can be in an envelope object that wraps the event object

+### Event enrichment

+> An alternative approach known as event enrichment is for events to contain information that consumers need.
+It simplifies event consumers because they no longer need to request that data from the service that published the event

+> Although event enrichment simplifies consumers, the drawback is that it risks making the event classes less stable.

+### Identifying domain events

+> Event storming is an event-centric workshop format for understanding a complex domain.
+It involves gathering domain experts in a room, lots of sticky notes, and a very large surface—a whiteboard or paper roll—to stick the notes on.

+## My Summary

+Two main patterns for organizing business logic:

+- Transaction script pattern
+  - One script (method) for each system operation which contains the business logic.
+  - Classes that store state are not the same that implement behavior
+- Object oriented domain model pattern